wagtail/wagtail/docs/advanced_topics/images/feature_detection.rst

 Wagtail has the ability to automatically detect faces and features inside your images and crop the images to those features.

 Feature detection uses third-party tools to detect faces/features in an image when the image is uploaded.
-The detected features stored internally as a focal point in the ``focal_point_{x, y, width, height}`` fields on the ``Image`` model.
+The detected features are stored internally as a focal point in the ``focal_point_{x, y, width, height}`` fields on the ``Image`` model.
 These fields are used by the ``fill`` image filter when an image is rendered in a template to crop the image.

 Installation